 Look for certification: Look for labels from the National Sanitation Foundation, Underwriter Laboratories, and the Water Quality Association, which all test water filters to determine they meet safety standards and remove contaminants as claimed by the manufacturer.

-Which Filter Do I Choose?
+Which Water Filter Should I Choose?

 Here are the different filter types: